Three-Week Food Itinerary for New Zealand

 - Hit one of Gisborne’s wine or beer festivals.

-Check out the 8 Things to Do in Gisborne for Foodies for elaboration on each experience.
+Check out the 8 Foodie Experiences in Gisborne for elaboration on each experience.

 Day 9 – Gisborne to Napier